sflems/led-board-manager/README.md

-# NHL LED Scoreboard Web GUI & Configurator
+# LED Scoreboard Web GUI & Configurator
-#### A Django based web app to configure an <a href="https://github.com/riffnshred/nhl-led-scoreboard">NHL LED Scoreboard</a> running on a Raspberry Pi.
+#### A Django based web app to configure an <a href="https://github.com/riffnshred/nhl-led-scoreboard">NHL LED Scoreboard</a>, and others, running on a Raspberry Pi.

 #### Latest Releases
 ##### Web GUI